chef-boneyard/chef-web-docs-2016/includes_slides/includes_slides_demo_tables_reuse_from_chef_docs.rst

 ..
 This file should not be changed in a way that hinders its ability to appear in multiple slide decks.

-This is a table that is pulling in specific attributes/descriptions from chef-docs:
+This is a table that is pulling in specific attributes/descriptions from |chef docs|:

 .. list-table::
    :widths: 140 560